TapirLab/huffman/README.md

 """
 This file shows how Huffman coding and decoding are performed.
 Initially, a random text is generated.
 Then, Huffman coding is performed, and results are saved as different files to the same folder.
-For more information please visit read README.md or visit GitHub page
+For more information please read README.md or visit GitHub page

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %% Huffman Coding
 %% -------------------
 %% $Author: Halil Said Cankurtaran$,
-%% $Date: January 5th, 2020$,
+%% $Date: August 8th, 2022$,
-%% $Revision: 1.1$
+%% $Revision: 1.2$
 %% $Tapir Lab.$
 %% $Copyright: Tapir Lab.$
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%